discretize/discretize-guides/fractals/silent-surf/index.md

 </GridItem>
 </Grid>

-Intro about how its mostly the same.
-Take portal to champ and to spawn him kill some adds.
-Make note to not take mistlock till after champ and after triggering the circle, party is in combat until champ is dead.
+Similar to Sunqua Peak, at the start you interact with the Challenge Mote to spawn a portal, which will take you directly to the platform where you fight First Mate Dolus.
+After triggering the circle, a couple of Naga will spawn and then, after a couple of lines from Captain Thess, Dolus will spawn similar to Normal Mode.

+Do not take mistlock before triggering the circle!
+This way you can kill Dolus quickly and reset your cooldowns before fighting Kanaxai.

 ## Corrupted First Mate Dolus